When Could I File a Wrongful Death Lawsuit in Texas?

 - Funeral & Burial Expenses

 These damages can be sought from any negligent individual or party that had contributed to your loved one’s untimely passing, which could include a drunk driver who caused a fatal accident or the manufacturer of a dangerous product.
-Since cases of this nature are often complex, however, the Dallas personal injury attorneys at Lenahan Law Firm encourage you to seek help.
+Since cases of this nature are often complex, however, the Dallas wrongful death attorneys at Lenahan Law Firm encourage you to seek help.